SavviX/Zlaude/README.md

 Added a function to remove XML tags, A:, H:, Assistant:, and 'Human:' from responses.

 # Final note
 Thanks PandarusAnon for making this.
-Credits to borf for the Ping message, Kevin for the making XML the new meta and aRfy for the API key
+Credits to borf for the Ping message, Kevin_4850 for the making XML the new meta and aRfy for the API key